isatyamks/socket/readme.md

 - Stealth mode (Alt+Tab to your IDE if the teacher walks by)

 ## Quick Start
-1. Download the `ChatInLab.exe` file (your new best friend in practicals)
+1. Download the `client.exe` file (your new best friend in practicals)
-2. Run the `ChatInLab.exe` file (it looks like a normal terminal window)
+2. Run the `client.exe` file (it looks like a normal terminal window)
 3. Enter the password (it's like the secret handshake)
 4. Enter your username (pick something cool, but not too obvious)
 5. Start communicating!
 (Your practical just got a whole lot easier)